 Autism is lifelong and affects the social and communication centre of the brain.

-Autism affects the way person relates to people, social situations, and the immediate environment.
+Autism affects the way a person relates to people, social situations, and the immediate environment.
 Many autistic people have difficulty processing everyday sensory information like sight, smells, touch, tastes and sounds.

 Autistic people may also describe themselves as neurodivergent, this includes lots of different conditions such as OCD, Bi-polar, Schizophrenia, ADHD and Down Syndrome.
 It is important to recognise that brain functioning and processing is different from what is considered ‘typical’.